Residency Program Organization

 BCRP Administration and Operations

 The BCRP is the union of prior residency programs at Boston Children’s Hospital (BCH) and Boston Medical Center (BMC) and functions as a one integrated program with the leadership at each institution working collaboratively.
 At each site there are weekly meetings of the program leaders (program directors, chief residents, administrative staff, and, when appropriate, department chairs).
-The Executive Committee is comprised of all program leaders and meets monthly and alternates sites.

 Residents serve as a driving force for change in the program.
 They play a key role in the Residency Program Training Committee and the resident voice at class meetings and town hall meetings is pivotal to curricular development.
 The wonderful collaboration of residents with chief residents and program leadership is a significant feature of the BCRP.